ThePhD/ThePhD.github.io/_posts/2018-12-03-The San Diego Aftermath.md

 We discussed the [direction paper we wrote, p1238](https://wg21.link/p1238).
 We also took a bunch of polls and some votes on what we want to see insofar as direction.
 Transcoding and normalization were at the top of the list, but one that also crept in was a `std::locale` replacement.
 It's going to be bonkers hard redefining locale, but... well.
 We sort of accepted this job when we made SG16, didn't we?

 As a side note: Tom Honermann is a great guy.
-Compassionate, understanding, willing to put in a lot of hard work in shepherding proposals, bouncing ideas and helping proposals, it's been great working with him in SG16.
+Compassionate, understanding, willing to put in a lot of hard work in shepherding proposals, bouncing ideas and helping proposals; it's been great working with him in SG16.
 I can only hope I can produce some work that makes him proud to have me as a member of SG16.
 (I've already started to revive my old [`text` and `text_view` types](https://github.com/ThePhD/phd/blob/master/include/phd/text/basic_text_view.hpp), though they're mostly skeletons right now...)

 # Writing History